I’d been lying to myself all along.

 July 15th marked my 30th birthday, and I was happy to mark it with a few changes:

-- After years of heckling by family and friends, I was finally licensed to drive — and in style, behind the wheel of a 2011 Ford Edge Select, which I’ve enjoyed taking for spins around Toronto so far
+- After years of badgering by family and friends, I finally got my driver’s licence — and in style, behind the wheel of a 2011 Ford Edge Select, which I’ve enjoyed taking for spins around Toronto so far

-- I held my second annual DoomzDay birthday party on the 19th, and while the night ended less than optimally with the loss of my wallet and another year testing my tolerance for tequila, I was surrounded by family and friends as I prepared to take one of the biggest leaps of my life in only a handful of months
+- I held my second annual DoomzDay birthday party on the 19th, and while the night ended less than optimally by losing my wallet and testing my tolerance for tequila (yet again), I was surrounded by family and friends as I prepared to take one of the most significant leaps of my life in only a handful of months

-- I heard the stories of other 30-year olds who still hadn’t left their parents and worked minimum-wage jobs, and felt blessed to have a steady job, be in a strong marriage, own property and be preparing for the magical
+- I heard the stories of other 30-year-olds still living with their parents and working minimum-wage jobs, feeling blessed to have a steady job, be in a healthy marriage, own property and readying myself for the magical

 challengejourney of fatherhood